-During our months of shopping however, we found a beautiful 2 bedroom place a bit outside of town for $700 per month, but there were smaller one bedrooms for far less.
+During our months of shopping however, we found a beautiful 2 bedroom place a bit outside of town for $700 per month, but there were smaller one-bedrooms for far less.

 To stay under $1,000 per month while living in Lisbon would be hard.
-You’d have to live a bit further out of town in a studio or 1-bedroom and take local transport a lot (or walk), only going out for meals once or twice per week.
+You’d have to live a bit farther out of town in a studio or 1-bedroom and take local transport a lot (or walk), only going out for meals once or twice per week.

 Nevertheless, Portugal has to make this list because it’s one of the top choices for digital nomads these days.
-The wi-fi is fast, there’s a massive (and growing) expat community, there are great restaurants, tons of nightlife and blazing fast wi-fi.
+The wi-fi is fast, there’s a massive (and growing) expat community, there are great restaurants, tons of nightlife and fast wi-fi.

-There are also some lovely coastal cities and beaches within a 2 hour drive of the capital and excellent flight connections mean that Europe, Asia, North and South America are all within reach.
+There are also some lovely coastal cities and beaches within a 2-hour drive of the capital and excellent flight connections mean that Europe, Asia, North and South America are all within reach.

 Keeping this list down under $1,000 really limited some great places that are a bit more expensive, but definitely worth considering if you’re looking to spend an extended period of time in one place.

-Destinations like Malta, Italy, Spain, Argentina and Berlin in Germany definitely make our list of favourite places in the world to live, but in most cases it would be too difficult to live on under $1,000 per month in these countries.
+Destinations like Malta, Italy, Spain, Argentina and Berlin in Germany definitely make our list of favourite places in the world to live, but in most cases, it would be too difficult to live on under $1,000 per month in these countries.

 The prices that we listed in this article for rent are mostly on vacation rental prices, so if they seem a bit high, just know that you can definitely get lower prices if you sign a 6-month or 1-year lease, rather than booking shorter-term.

-The main things we look for when considering a place to spent a few months is nature, restaurants, activities, expat community, wi-fi, bars and overall vibe.
+The main things we look for when considering a place to spend a few months is nature, restaurants, activities, expat community, wi-fi, bars and overall vibe.
 Different people will definitely have a different idea of what makes the ideal temporary home.